 Random vs. intentional CRO

 With every CRO project, you’re attempting to improve a business metric of some sort.
 Even the most basic analysis and testing aims for an upgrade or change that can grow your business.
-And randomly based on a hunch can absolutely be a net positive over time.
+And randomly deploying A/B tests based on a hunch can absolutely be a net positive over time.

 What’s likely to happen along the way, though, is a series of guesses based on incomplete information.
 Teams also tend to work on low-hanging optimization.
 If something more high-effort comes along, it might get thrown to the back of the line even if it has great potential for gains.
 It’s just human nature.

 With a more intentional approach, one that we’ll describe in greater detail below, anything you do around optimization will be connected to core business goals.
 It’s a more efficient path forward and one that can empower great progress throughout the entire organization.

 Before moving on, let’s slap a definition on intentional CRO.

 Intentional CRO is the practice of mindfully researching your website visitors and combining all relevant data sources to create highly informed optimization tests aligning with overarching business goals.